vagran/dxf-viewer/test/README.md

 ## Tools

-Two things in `tools/` that are for troubleshooting rather than testing — nothing in CI runs them.
+Three things in `tools/` that are for troubleshooting rather than testing — nothing in CI runs them.

 ### `dxfq.py` — which files have X